abrotman/related-domains-by-dns/rdbd-reorg.md

 # Implementation (and Toy Deployment:-) Status

 [[Note to RFC-editor: according to RFC 7942, sections such as this one ought not be part of the final RFC.
-I still dislike that idea, but whatever;-)]]
+We still dislike that idea, but whatever;-)]]

 We are not aware of any independent implementations so far.
 One of the authors has a github repo at https://github.com/sftcd/rdbd-deebeedeerrr with scripts that allow one to produce zone file fragments and signatures for a set of domains.
-There is also a wrapper script for the dig tool that provides a nicer view of RDBD and RDBDKEY records.
+There is also a wrapper script for the dig tool that provides a nicer view of RDBD and RDBDKEY records, and that verifies signatures.
 See the README there for details.

 In terms of deployments, we used the above for a "toy" deployment in the tolerantnetworks.ie domain and other related domains that one can determine by